-Almost everyone, regardless of your hair type has dealt with with frizz.
+Almost everyone regardless of their hair type has dealt with frizz.
 I think that this is the perfect opportunity to share not only what I’ve learned after working on thousands of client’s frizzy heads of hair but also what I have learned from dealing with my own frizzy hair for my entire life!
 Read on for 11 tips to tame and get rid of your frizzy hair once and for all!

 What is frizzy hair?

-Frizz is caused by moisture entering the cuticle of the hair and making it swell, and happens when the cuticle layer of your hair is raised, which allows moisture to pass through and swell the strands.
+Frizz is caused by moisture entering the cuticle of the hair which makes it swell.
+It happens when the cuticle layer of your hair is raised, which allows moisture to pass through and swell the strands.

 The cuticle layer is the outermost layer of the hair strand that protects the innermost layers of the hair shaft.
 If you look at the cuticle layer underneath a microscope, it looks almost like shingles on a roof.

 Hair is actually made up of several different layers of keratin protein, the external layer-the cuticle and the inner layers known as the cortex and medulla.
 So, when the cuticle layer is properly sealed, it can retain moisture in the hair shaft longer, making your hair less prone to frizz.

 There are essentially about four different factors that cause frizzy hair, and some are things that YOU may be doing that are actually causing you to have frizzy hair!

 The first factor is environmental, such as humidity.
 Hair fibers act like sponges and when exposed to moisture, they swell.
 This is why you may notice your hair is more frizzy in the summer or when you travel to a humid climate.